jweissman/orsino/playtesting.md

 [ ] Treasure that is just coins should just be gp (we could give platinum/copper/silver for variety but fine if not!!)
 [ ] Should your own summoned creatures be able to flee?? (presumably henchmen can flee if morale drops too low but we don't have henches proper yet)
 ---
-[ ] Would be nice to see literal HP for your party (ie not just approximate bar)
----
 [ ] Staff/quarterstaff may not be listed in armory for some reason?
 [ ] Acid should degrade armor/weapons...
 [ ] Traps/lockpicking